 6. Valentine’s Day Was Once Kind Of Violent In France

 Back in the day, France would hold a loterie d’amour, or a matchmaking lottery, in which men and women would shout to each other from houses across the street and then pair off.
 Men had the option of ditching their date for another if they weren’t feeling it, and the leftover women would get together, burn pictures of the lovers who spurned them and vent their anger around a bonfire.
-Eventually, the French government had to ban the event because it got a little out of hand.
+Eventually, the French government had to ban the event.
+Let’s just say that as far as traditions go involving Valentine’s Day around the world, this one got a little out of hand.

 7. You Can Get Cold Feet And Height Anxiety In Thailand

 In Thailand’s Prachinburi province, Thai couples who get married around Valentine’s Day often take part in a mountainside ceremony that involves rappelling ropes and dizzying heights.

 8. Verona, Italy, Is The Site Of One Valentine’s Day Origin Story

 According to legend, one of the martyred Valentines secretly wed couples in defiance of a Roman Emperor’s orders not to marry anyone during wartime.
 Today, there’s a four-day festival in Verona that celebrates love with heart-shaped lanterns and a letter-writing contest to Juliet.

 9. The Phrase “Wear Your Heart On Your Sleeve” Is Not Just An Expression In Some Places

 In South Africa, women carry on the Lupercalian tradition by literally wearing their heart on their sleeves, or by pinning the name of their love interest to their shirts.